 If you require assistance in extending and/or configuring your Nimbus services for PSTN our support will gladly assist you:

-Refer to the external reference: Microsoft Teams add-on licenses.
+Refer to the external reference: Microsoft Teams PSTN connectivity options and Microsoft Teams add-on licenses.

 Transfer to Teams-native "Auto Attendants" and "Call Queues"

-Nimbus does currently not support call-forwarding to either UPN or PSTN numbers of Teams-native "Auto Attendants" and "Call Queues".
-A transfer attempt will lead to a call abort.
+Nimbus does currently only support call-forwarding via Blind transfer to either UPN or PSTN numbers of Teams-native "Auto Attendants" and "Call Queues".
+Any safe transfer or consultation attempt will lead to a call abort.

 Causes and Workarounds